 Friday, February 27, 2026

-Once the brakes are applied, it's really easy to sit back and "let the good times roll."
+Once the brakes have been applied to the ordinary everyday life, it's easy to sit back and "let the good times roll."
 Or to stare aimlessly out the study window.
 Trust me.
 I know something about this.
 Eight months in, and my body is yelling for attention.
+The kind that allows it to move more than a few times a day.
 It's not known what to do with nothing to do for approximately 78 years, 8 months, & 2 days.
-A new world has emerged.
-Still...it's a pretty decent world!
-It's just this old body is having it's "stiffness."
-Still keeps up, but has to try a bit harder.
+A new world has now emerged, and the owner of this body doesn't know quite what to pivot towards.
+Still...it's a pretty decent life.
+It's just that this old body is having a bit of "stiffness" settling in.
+It still keeps up, but has to try a bit harder these days.

-I'm finding out just how disciplined I am.
+I'm finding out just how disciplined I am, really.
 And let me tell you...it's scary!
-I keep hearing voices that say its time to take my ease.
+I keep hearing real voices say its time to take my ease.
 "You've worked hard your whole life."
 "You've earned this rest."
 "It's okay to relax."
 Right.
 When has anyone known me to relax?
-I've been a pretty tense person most of my life.
+I've been a pretty tense person most of my life; a fairly high maintenance gal.

 The problem???
 Relaxing feels sooooooooo good!!!
 Until it doesn't...